backstage/community-plugins/workspaces/azure-devops/.changeset/giant-goats-itch.md

 '@backstage-community/plugin-azure-devops-backend': minor
 ---

-Fixed bug in plugin-azure-devops-backend where proper error was not thrown when gitRepository was not found.
+Fixed a bug where proper error was not thrown when the repository was not found.